New East End restaurants worth checking out

 J & L's Chicken Fish & Ribs(Credit: Daniel Brennan)

-Jamaican jerk chicken with rice, corn bread and collard greens at J ...
-L's Chicken Fish ...
-Ribs in Riverhead.
+Jamaican jerk chicken with rice, corn bread and collard greens at J and L's Chicken Fish and Ribs in Riverhead.

 American Beech(Credit: American Beech Restaurant)

-American Beech, Greenport: The Stirling Square manse that last hosted Main will soon house American Beech Restaurant ...
-Inn, slated to open before July 4.
+American Beech, Greenport: The Stirling Square manse that last hosted Main will soon house American Beech Restaurant & Inn, slated to open in early July.
 The place will have hotel rooms upstairs and a restaurant on the main floor.
 Owner Brent Pelton described a courtyard dining patio with a wood-burning fireplace and a bar built around the restaurant's eponymous beech tree.
 Executive chef Arielle Ferrara cooked at the former Riverhead Project, whose owner, Dennis McDermott, now manages American Beech.
 Ferrara's coastal New American menu includes seared tuna crudo (pictured), local oysters, local striped bass, buttermilk fried chicken, wild mushroom and fennel ragu and vegetable bibimbap.
 Brunch will be served Saturday through Monday, in season.
 Outdoor dining is available.

 Stirling Sake(Credit: Stirling Sake)